-UTRGV College of Health Professions and its Research Enhancement and Support Team (CREST) promote, encourage, and provide assistance for research, scholarship, and creative activities in all disciplines.
-The services cover guidance on all research administration including funding opportunities, proposal development, research compliance, and post award administration.
+Welcome to the College of Health Professions Research Enhancement and Support Team (CREST) which promotes, encourages, and provides assistance for research, scholarship, and creative activities in all CoHP disciplines.
+The services cover guidance on all aspects of grant management and research administration, including funding opportunities, proposal development, research design, research compliance, and post-award administration.

 Mission

-The College of Health Professions Research Enhancement and Support Team aims to promote a culture of research excellence through training, mentoring, and support to build and strengthen the research capacity of faculty, staff, and students within the college.
+The College of Health Professions Research Enhancement and Support Team aims to promote a culture of research excellence through training, mentoring, and support to build and strengthen the research capacity of CoHP faculty, and as resources permit, their collaborators.

 Goals